K': Reception

 On the official SNK Playmore King of Fighters anniversary website, an image of K' drawn in the style of the other The King of Fighters XII participants appeared, along with a similar image of Mai Shiranui, leading to speculation that they would appear in the game.
 UTV Ignition Entertainment's business development director Shane Bettenhausen refused to answer these rumors, but noted fans asked more often about Mai's absence.
 None of them made it into the game which caused discontent within gamers.
 In an official press releases by Atlus regarding The King of Fighters XIII, it was stated that Ks return was because of popular demand.
 His return along with his two teammates, Maxima and Kula, as well as Mai, has been met with praise by video game publications, with GamePro labeling as one of the best ones alongside Mai based on their appearances.
 Shoryuken noted that despite how overpowered K' became in the patched version of KOF XIV, players would enjoy playing as him, while Vandal referred to him as series' most popular characters.
 A reviewer from GameSpot stated he played 20 hours of KOF XIV maining mostly K' before doing an article about the game which he enjoyed.
 PlayStation Universe regarded K' as "one of the coolest, most popular characters in the KOF Series" while also making sure people come to enjoy his moves alongside Kula's.
-Despite concerns with the 3D models of the cast from XIV, Meristation noted K' was still recognizable from his previous incarnations thanks to the level of detail in his design.
-The character's use in All Star was recommended by LevelWinner due to her statistics.

-Critics have also commented on the character's role in the printed adaptations of the franchise.
-A. E. Sparrow, reviewing the graphic novel King of Fighters 2003: Volume 4 for IGN, commented that K' is "sufficiently heroic" with the comic allowing the exploration of his motivations.
-His duel against Kyo's clone, Kusanagi, was referred by GenjisPress as "fan-only territory" due to the lack of context.
-His relationship with his partner Maxima is described as: "hard to tell friend from rival in a story like this, especially for one who is unfamiliar with the game."

-Reviewing volume five, Mania Entertainment's Ben Leary said the K'-heavy storyline makes "one of the wildest transitions I've seen in a comic yet" with K' involved in a conflict related to Japanese mythology for no apparent reason.
-However, he said that the way K' receives new powers to defeat Mukai is "self-contradictory" and that "nothing really happens as a result" of this event.

-Merchandising based on K' has been released including action figures and clothing for cosplaying.
+Famitsu noted that while K' was originally a weak fighter, The King of Fighters XV made his fight style more effective to use even if his new Climax requires more focus to properly execute.
+The same site also praised Hiroaki Hashimoto's illustration for The King of Fighters 2001 for the appeal he gives to the design.
+Excite said K' became relatively well-balanced and easy-to-use character compared to the previous series.
+They praised the animation used for his Desperation Moves like the Ein Trigger and Chain Drive in XV.